 For the typical investor, especially those new to investing, finding a strong equity-based wealth building strategy built for the long run can be as simple as following this formula that's proven effective through bubbles and busts, inflation and deflation:

-- Invest in passive index funds that have rock-bottom expense ratios, offer widespread diversification, and have low turnover
+- Invest in passive index funds with rock-bottom expense ratios that offer widespread diversification and low turnover.

-- Practice disciplined dollar cost averaging so you take advantage of market prices over time
+- Practice disciplined dollar cost averaging to take advantage of market prices over time.

 - Take advantage of tax strategies and shelters, including asset placement or asset positioning.

 So why wouldn't someone invest through index funds if it's such a great deal?
 To understand the reasons, you must understand the three common types of index fund investors:

 - Those who index because they understand the benefits and prefer them despite their limitations either for the sake of simplicity, peace of mind, lack of suitable alternatives (such as having to choose a mutual fund within a 401(k) plan), or avoiding detailed analysis of individual securities

 - Those who index because they follow the common investing wisdom of the day

 - Those with an ideological preference for indexing, who know it works though sometimes don't understand the underlying mechanics.

 The first group includes Jack Bogle, patron saint of index fund investing and founder of The Vanguard Group.
 Millions of retirees owe their financial success to his innovation and work, and his lessons could help many more people experience more lucrative results if they studied his writing and research.
 A true scholar of finance, Bogle sought to find a better way to invest and identified certain characteristics that, when combined, led to high probabilities of good long-term results.
 These included: